Ghostexvan/Recognizes-hand-gestures-and-hand-postures-used-as-video-game-controller/README.md

 ## *Hand Posture Recognition Model*
 ### Training
 #### 1. Learning data collection
-Press "k" to enter Key Points Saving mode (displayed as [Mode:Logging Key Point]) Press "0" to "9" to add the currently displaying keypoints to "model/keypoint_classifier/keypoint.csv" with corresponding label to the number key pressed.
+Press "k" to enter Key Points Saving mode (displayed as [Mode:Logging Key Point]).<br>
+Press "0" to "9" to add the currently displaying keypoints to "model/keypoint_classifier/keypoint.csv" with corresponding label to the number key pressed.
 #### 2. Model training
-Open "keypoint_classification.ipynb" in Jupyter Notebook and execute from top to bottom.
+Open "keypoint_classification.ipynb" in Jupyter Notebook and execute from top to bottom.<br>
 Change the value of "NUM_CLASSES" corresponding to the number of training data classes and modify the label of "model/keypoint_classifier/keypoint_classifier_label.csv" as appropriate.
 ### Model Structure
 ![plot](graph/HandPostureModelStructure.png)